See how you compare with the description below...

 9. recurrent thoughts of death, recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide.

-For example, Prozac tends to also have a wakeful (stimulant) effect, while other antidepressants may have a sleepiness effect, especially when you first begin taking them.
-Some of the antidepressants require a couple of weeks before they begin to take effect.
+For example, Prozac tends to also have a wakeful (stimulant) effect, while other antidepressants, such as Trazadone, may have a sleepiness (sedative) effect, especially when you first begin taking them, such as Elavil.
+Some of the antidepressants for some people, require a couple of weeks before they begin to take effect.

-One way to deal with the wake/drowsy effect is to take one type in the morning, or to take the other type at bedtime.
+One way to deal with the wakeful/drowsy effect is to take one type in the morning, or to take the other type at bedtime.

 You Tube discussion of Depression:

-(Left scroll to mark, then copy and paste in your address line.)
+(Left drag to mark lines, then copy and paste in your address line.)